 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Apache beat expectations on revenues and missed estimates on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Apache beat slightly on revenues and missed estimates on earnings per share.

 Margins dropped across the board.

-Apache reported revenue of $4.18 billion.
-The 14 analysts polled by S&P Capital IQ hoped for revenue of $4.10 billion on the same basis.
-GAAP reported sales were 2.2% lower than the prior-year quarter's $4.27 billion.
+Apache logged revenue of $4.39 billion.
+The 13 analysts polled by S&P Capital IQ predicted sales of $4.34 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $2.27.
 The 23 earnings estimates compiled by S&P Capital IQ anticipated $2.31 per share.
 GAAP EPS of $1.64 for Q4 were 45% lower than the prior-year quarter's $2.97 per share.